 Mark Tyler Cobb1,2,3

-Mark appeared on the 1880 Federal Census of Paducah, McCracken Co., Kentucky, at Market St., enumerated 15 Jun 1880, as a boarder in a hotel.15
+Mark appeared on the 1880 Federal Census of Paducah, McCracken Co., Kentucky, enumerated 15 Jun 1880, as a boarder in a hotel on Market St.

-Mark appeared on the 1880 Federal Census of Paducah, McCracken Co., Kentucky, at Market St., enumerated 15 Jun 1880, as a boarder in a hotel.15
+Mark appeared on the 1900 Federal Census of Paducah, McCracken Co., Kentucky

 Citations